 4. On July 11, 2018 Commission Staff issued Order No. 1 to establish a deadline of August 3, 2018 to file comments on administrative completeness of the application and notice and propose a procedural schedule.

-5. In Order No. 2, issued on August 6, 2018, the administrative law judge (ALJ) found the application administratively complete and require the City to provide notice, a map with each notice and file signed affidavits attesting that notice was issued, listing each entity and person to whom notice was issued, along with a copy of the actual notice and map, within 30 days of the date of notice and the last publication date.
+5. In Order No. 2, issued on August 6, 2018, the administrative law judge (ALJ) found the application administratively complete and required the City to provide notice, a map with each notice and file signed affidavits attesting that notice was issued, listing each entity and person to whom notice was issued, along with a copy of the actual notice and map, within 30 days of the date of notice and the last publication date.

-6. On September 11, 2018 the City filed a Request for Extension, citing a typographical error in the Notice for Publication that the Commission had provided to the City to publish in a newspaper.
-The City requested a new deadline, October 5, 2018, to respond to Order 2.

-7. On October 2, 2018 TRC Engineers Inc., on behalf of the City, filed proof of notice, therefore responding to Order 2, issued on August 6, 2018.
+7. On October 2, 2018 TRC Engineers Inc., on behalf of the City, filed proof of notice.

 8. In Order No. 3 the ALJ found the notices sufficient and established a procedural schedule on October 11, 2018.